Ian F. McNeely

 As an historian of knowledge, I have always been drawn to “practical intellectuals”—thinkers who also do, whether by reforming public health provision, reconstructing civil society, or reinventing institutions of higher learning.
 Although I specialize in German history and European cultural history, I also have deep roots in global, comparative history and in historical sociology.

 My first two books examined practical intellectuals from within the framework of German history.
-One of them, "Medicine on a Grand Scale": Rudolf Virchow, Liberalism, and the Public Health, was a short study of one of the nineteenth century's most famous physicians and political reformers; in 2019, it appeared in Korean translation.
+One of them, "Medicine on a Grand Scale": Rudolf Virchow, Liberalism, and the Public Health, was a short study of one of the nineteenth century's most influential physicians and political reformers; in 2019, it appeared in Korean translation.
 The other, The Emancipation of Writing: German Civil Society in the Making, 1790s-1820s, analyzed the machinations of powerful local scribes (Schreiber) who participated in the profound civic and political transformation of southwestern Germany after the French Revolution and the Napoleonic invasions.

 From 2012-17 I served as the inaugural Associate Dean for Undergraduate Education in the College of Arts and Sciences.
 Currently, I serve as head of the Department of German and Scandinavian.